 - Leases or appraisals for real property

-In Macon and Atlanta, Georgia, assets acquired during the marriage are considered marital property subject to equitable distribution.
+In Sandy Springs and Atlanta, Georgia, assets acquired during the marriage are considered marital property subject to equitable distribution.
 However, only the increase in the value of the business that accrued during the marriage is subject to equitable distribution.
 This is an important distinction that a family law lawyer can help you with.
 The latter situation typically requires two separate valuations: one as of the date of the marriage and one as of a recent date (valuation date).

 A Certified Valuation Analysis uses the following methods